NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer tool

-NFL DFS: Optimizer reveals Week 9, 2025 daily fantasy football picks, strategy, advice on DraftKings, FanDuel
+NFL DFS: Optimizer reveals Week 10, 2025 daily Fantasy football picks for DraftKings, FanDuel

-Eleven more NFL games are set for Sunday afternoon either in the 1 p.m.
+Ten more NFL games are set for Sunday afternoon either in the 1 p.m.
 ET or 4:05/4:25 p.m.
 ET window, and those matchups comprise the main slate for NFL DFS sites like FanDuel and DraftKings.
-The final kickoff on the slate, Chiefs vs. Bills, also has the highest over/under of the day at 52.5 points.
-Big names like Josh Allen, Patrick Mahomes, James Cook, Rashee Rice and Travis Kelce will certainly be a factor in NFL DFS lineups.
-Other elite Fantasy options on the main slate include Jonathan Taylor, Justin Jefferson, Jahmyr Gibbs and Puka Nacua.
+One of the early kickoffs -- Bills vs. Dolphins -- has the highest over/under (50) for the week, so that game should be a focus for NFL daily Fantasy players with big names like Josh Allen, De'Von Achane and James Cook in action.
+Other big names expected to be playing on the main slate include Christian McCaffrey, Jahmyr Gibbs and Justin Jefferson.

 How should they factor into your NFL DFS picks this week, and who are the sleepers in the NFL DFS player pool that can help differentiate your lineups?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.